Tunable phonon induced steady state coherence in a double quantum dot: Obtaining steady state results for DQD from quantum master equation

 To obtain the NESS results for DQD-unit without the cavity-unit, we will take the approach of the Redfield Quantum Master Equation (RQME).
 For an arbitrary set-up of a system connected to a bath, the full set-up can be taken as isolated and described via the full system+bath Hamiltonian

 Here $\hat{\mathcal{H}}_S$ is the system Hamiltonian, $\hat{\mathcal{H}}_E$ and $\hat{\mathcal{H}}_{SE}$ is the system-bath coupling Hamiltonian, $\hat{S}$ is some system operator and $\hat{B}$ is some bath operator and $\epsilon$ is a small parameter controlling the strength of system-bath coupling.
-The initial density matrix of the set-up $\rho_{tot}(0)$ is considered to be in product form $\rho_{tot}(0) = \rho(0) \otimes \rho_B$, where $\rho(0)$ is some initial state of the system, and $\rho_B$ is the initial state of the bath which is taken to be the thermal state with respect to the bath Hamiltonian.
-The Redfield Quantum Master Equation (RQME) is obtained by writing down the equation of motion for the reduced density matrix of the system up to $O(\epsilon^2)$ under Born-Markov approx. If $\langle\hat{B}_\ell\rangle_B=0$, where $\langle...\rangle_B$ refers to the average taken only with respect to bath, is satisfied initially, then, the RQME is given by
+Note that the above form of system-bath coupling assume $\hat{S}$ and $\hat{B}$ are Hermitian, which is true in our case.
+The initial density matrix of the set-up $\rho_{tot}(0)$ is considered to be in product form $\rho_{tot}(0) = \rho(0) \otimes \rho_E$, where $\rho(0)$ is some initial state of the system, and $\rho_E$ is the initial state of the bath which is taken to be the thermal state with respect to the bath Hamiltonian.
+The Redfield Quantum Master Equation (RQME) is obtained by writing down the equation of motion for the reduced density matrix of the system up to $O(\epsilon^2)$ under Born-Markov approx. If $\langle\hat{B}_\ell\rangle_E=0$, where $\langle...\rangle_E$ refers to the average taken only with respect to bath, is satisfied initially, then, the RQME is given by

 where $\hat{S}_m(t)=e^{i\hat{\mathcal{H}}_St} \hat{S}_m e^{-i\hat{\mathcal{H}}_S t}$, $\hat{B}_m(t)=e^{i\hat{\mathcal{H}}_Et} \hat{B}_m e^{-i\hat{\mathcal{H}}_E t}$.
 This gives the leading order dissipative term.
 The evolution equation for expectation value of any system operator $\hat{O}$ is given by